What is a Mesh?¶

 What are attributes?¶

-Attributes a data values that live on either the nodes or cells of a mesh.
-In
+Attributes are data values that live on either the nodes or cells of a

-PyVista, we work with both point data and cell data and allow easy access to
+mesh.
+In PyVista, we work with both point data and cell data and allow

 Point data refers to arrays of values (scalars, vectors, etc.) that live on each node of the mesh.
 The order of this array is crucial!
 Each element in an attribute array must correspond to a node or cell in the mesh.
 Let’s create some point data for the beam mesh.
 When plotting the values between nodes are interpolated across the cells.

-Here’s a comparison of point data vs. cell data and how point data is interpolated across cells when mapping colors unlike cell data which has a single value across the cell’s domain:
+Here’s a comparison of point data vs. cell data and how point data is interpolated across cells when mapping colors.
+This is unlike cell data which has a single value across the cell’s domain: